Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/tablix/add-or-delete-a-details-group-ssrs.md

 > A details group is added as a child group in the Grouping panel, so you cannot add child group to the details group further.

+> Cannot insert a multi-value item into a detail cell.
+Detail members can only contain the static inner members.

 ## Delete details group

 Details group can be deleted either using the cell context menu or using the group menu provided in grouping panel.